qiuyue1993/Notes/CVPR_2019/Vision_and_Language/list.md

 - Sub-field: **Visual Dialog**; **Visdial1.0**

+- Abstract: Current VQA methods usually model the relationship of image and question, despite the information contains in the answers.
+Thus, these methods failed to predict answer with a lot of words.
+This work propose to use the information contain in the answer and model the relationship between image, question and answer.
+This work also proposed a two stage process, in the first stage, filter out the answers, in the next stage, rerank those answers.

+- Opinion：Modeling the Image-Question-Answer relationship is important.

+---
 ### Embodied Question Answering

 12. Embodied Question Answering in Photorealistic Environments with Point Cloud Perception